sam-shah1/crossword_AI/README.md

 - Uniqueness Constraint: All words must be different from each other.

 ## Motivation for project:
 I am interested in algorithmic-heavy and optimization-heavy projects as I like to think myself foremost a computer scientist.
 This project involved using custom heuristics that cannot be solved via proofs (hence heuristic), backtracking algorithm that can be illustrated as a tree of potential state spaces, and thus can be optimized through interleaved arc consistency enforcement through inference (which is a nice homage to my background in philosophy) to minimize the nodes needed to be traversed to reach a solution, if any.
-It also involves the notion of artificial intelligence, which I find to be a fascinating subset of computer science and mathematics.

 ## Background Context:
 The data file contains structures 0-2 and words 0-2 in .txt format that are used as inputs when running the program.
 The `crossword.py` creates the crossword itself by creating a 2D matrix/grid given the inputted structure and potential words. `generate.py` begins the simulation and is the crux of the program.
 Each function in generate.py that I was responsible for is commented to illustrate my thought process, optimizations when present (e.g. select unassigned function), and what those optimizations saved/made efficient (e.g. backtracking search employing inference to reduce state space saving auxiliary time and reducing the recursive stack, but at the cost of auxiliary space created from deepcopying the domain).